 Spending time on my health like cooking nice food, doing fitness, sports, etc.

-Traveling to new places and exploring them alone or with people I love.
+Traveling to new places and exploring them alone or with my girlfriend or friends.

 Hacking on creative projects, reading about stuff I'm curious about, or working on new businesses I'm passionate about.